 Another favorite restaurant dish popular in American culture is garlic chive mashed potatoes.

 Pink flowers appear on the common Chives where Garlic chives have white flowers.
 They are both edible and can be used to garnish salads.

 A favorite use of garlic chives is to add the leaves to flavor butters and cream cheese.
-Add a bit of garlic chive butter to spruce up steamed vegetables or sprinkle them on your favorite omelette.
-Include freshly chopped garlic chives to salads, soups and sauces.
+Add a bit of garlic chive butter to spruce up steamed vegetables or sprinkle them on your favorite omelet.
+Include freshly chopped garlic chives in salads, soups, and sauces.

 Harvesting Garlic Chives

 Garlic chives need to be harvested often.
 You can treat them like ordinary chives, pinching off any flower buds that appear, or you can let them flower in the autumn, as the buds and flowers are as edible as the leaves.

 The leaves are flat shaped rather than tube-shaped like regular chives but are cut the same to within 2 inches of soil level.